kvanstee/ethereum/eth_market_dapp/README.md

     .............;//event
 }
 ```
-The 'owner' of the sell contract receives the currency from the buyer 'addr_buyer' and calls the confirmReceived() function.
+The 'owner' of the sell contract receives the currency from the buyer 'buyer' and calls the confirmReceived() function.
 If the buyer has a pending transaction in this contract, struct variables are reverted to default and wei is transferred to her.

 This app is live on the rinkeby testnet at http://128.199.144.211:8080.
 To add an order fill out the fields below the table and click 'add new buy/sell order'.
 To change price or volume click on the table row and if you are the 'owner' of the contract appropriate fields will be displayed.
 If you are not the 'owner' the fields displayed allow buying from or selling to the contract.
 The fields may take a few seconds to appear.
 If there are no pending transactions the contract can be terminated and ether returned.